infinite-table/infinite-react/www/pages/docs/reference/datasource-props/index.page.md

 > Specifies the available types of filters for the columns.

 A filter type is a concept that defines how a certain type of data is to be filtered.
-A filter type will have
- - a `key` - the key used to define the filter in the object
+A filter type will have a key, used to define the filter in the `filterTypes` object, and also the following properties:
- - a `label`,
+ - `label`
- - a Set of values considered to be empty values - when any of these values is used in the filter, the filter will match all records.
+ - `emptyValues` - an array of values considered to be empty values - when any of these values is used in the filter, the filter will match all records.
- - an array of `operators`
+ - `operators` - an array of operator this filter type supports
- - a default operator.
+ - `defaultOperator` - the default operator for the filter type
+ - `components` - an object that describes the custom components to be used for the filter type
+    - `FilterEditor` - a custom filter editor component for this filter type
+    - `FilterOperatorSwitch` - a custom component that is displayed at the left of the `FilterEditor` and can be used for switching between operators - only needed for very very advanced use-cases.

 Let's imagine you have a `DataSource` with developers, each with a `salary` column, and for that column you want to allow `>`, `>=`, `<` and `<=` comparisons (operators).